 Many colleges, universities and technical schools offer AutoCAD as a course or program.
 Universities often offer it as part of a larger, 4 year bachelor’s degree program, whereas technical schools often offer it on its own in a shorter timeframe.

-Brighton College is your answer.
+Brighton College offers AutoCAD as a 31 week diploma program.
 As a student, you are offered an optional 4-week practicum for the certificate and a guaranteed practicum placement for the diploma to help prepare for your career.
 All of the instructors have over 5 years of experience in the field and professional designations.